Eribakova/CS5010/README.md

 ### Planned Queries

+REQUIRED: Experimental Design: Describe briefly your process, starting from where you obtained your data all the way to means of obtaining results/output.
+Beyond the original specifications: Highlight clearly what things you did that went beyond the original specifications.
+That is, discuss what you implemented that would count toward the extra-credit portion of this project (see section below).

+REUIRED: Results: Display and discuss the results.
+Describe what you have learned and mention the relevance/significance of the results you have obtained.
+Testing: Describe what testing you did.
+Describe the unit tests that you wrote.
+Show a sample run of 1 or 2 of your tests (screen captures or copy-and-paste is fine).

 Many cities reported a spike in bicycle sales and bike sharing.
 Although public health regulations and concerns may have kept many people confined, many experienced an increase in leisure time or flexibity.
 With businesses closed, some turned to outdoor activity for recreation.
 In Illinois, the bike share system "set monthly ridership records in August, September, and October, while many bike shops are experiencing unprecedented demand."
 (Chicago Metropolitan Agency for Planning (CMAP), "Pandemic presents opportunity for communities to embrace biking and walking," website post, undated).
 Areas with tourism, such as Washington DC, may have expercienced a similar boom in cycling among residents that was offset by having fewer visitors.

 Our queries focus on comparing bikesharing patterns before March 2020 with patterns afterward.